GPALA Board of Directors:

 Lisa is a Licensed Psychologist with specialized training in addiction, family, and trauma.
 Lisa has been practicing since 1997, initially in New York City and more recently in Los Angeles.
 While in New York, she primarily worked with women receiving intensive, long-term residential treatment, as an alternative to incarceration or early release from prison.
 Here in Los Angeles she is in private practice and has provided consultation services for several residential and intensive outpatient treatment programs.
 Lisa utilizes a mix of Eye Movement Desensitization Reprocessing (EMDR), Attachment Focused Therapy including Emotionally Focused Couples Therapy (EFT), Somatic Experiencing (SE), and group therapy.
 Lisa currently runs two mixed-gender, adult process groups.

-Allyn is a Licensed Psychologist in private practice in Northeast Los Angeles seeing individuals, couples, and groups.
-She received her Masters and Doctoral degree from Adler School of Professional Psychology in Chicago, where she worked primarily with chronically mentally ill clients.
-She completed her internship and post-doctoral work at Louisiana State University’s Psychiatry Department working in both inpatient and outpatient treatment centers.
-Allyn’s primary clinical interest is in the connection between complex trauma and mental health, particularly for individuals who have been diagnosed with co-morbid conditions, and specifically Borderline personality disorder.
-She works from an integrated, trauma-focused perspective, using multicomponent and/or sequential therapies for different symptom sets and populations–including but not limited to psychodynamic, cognitive, and feminist approaches.
-Allyn has ongoing groups in her private practice including DBT skills and co-ed interpersonal process.
+Amanda works in private practice in Northeast Los Angeles with individuals, couples, and groups under the supervision of Dr. Allyn Rodriguez while she completes requirements toward licensure as a Clinical Psychologist.
+She received her Master’s and Doctoral degree from Ferkauf Graduate School of Psychology at Yeshiva University in New York City, where she clinically focused on underserved populations with developmental trauma.
+She completed her internship at Nassau University Medical Center, a county hospital in Long Island, NY, working in both inpatient and outpatient treatment centers.
+Amanda’s primary clinical interest is in the relationship between early family dynamics and personality structure, as mediated by complex trauma.
+She works from an integrated, trauma-informed perspective, using multicomponent and/or sequential therapies for different symptom sets and populations, including relational psychodynamic, dialectical behavioral, cognitive, and somatic-based approaches.
+Amanda has ongoing groups in her practice, including a DBT skills group scaffolded by the Trauma Resiliency Model.

 Michael is a psychotherapist in private practice in Encino, a Certified Group Psychotherapist, a Life Fellow of the American Group Psychotherapy Association, and Clinical Supervisor and Coordinator of the Group Therapy Program at the Maple Counseling Center in Beverly Hills.
 He has been leading therapy groups in his practice since 1984 and is an Institute Group leader at the AGPA Annual Conference.
 Michael has been the Practicum Coordinator for the Wagner Human Services Training Program at the University of Judaism, a clinical supervisor for the San Fernando Valley Counseling Center and the Antioch University Los Angeles Counseling Center, and is visiting faculty in group therapy at the Fuller Graduate School of Psychology.
 He supervises group therapists who are working towards becoming certified and teaches the Principles of Group Therapy course through GPALA every year.
 He is a past president of the Los Angeles Group Psychotherapy Society (now GPALA), and is a recipient of the AGPA Affiliate Societies Assembly Award and the LAGPS award for outstanding contribution to the advancement of group psychotherapy.
 MichaelFrank.com